 We know that for many people the current Coronavirus situation may result in feelings of anxiety, loneliness or depression.

-It may be difficult, but by following the government’s guidance on social distancing and staying at alert, you are helping to protect yourself, your family, the NHS and your community.
+It may be difficult, but by following the government’s COVID-19 guidance, you are helping to protect yourself, your family, the NHS and your community.

 It’s completely normal to perhaps feel bored, frustrated or lonely.
 You might also feel low, worried, anxious, or concerned about your health or that of those close to you.
 It’s important that you take care of your mind as well as your body and to get further support if you need it.